 fbpx

-Schedule Your Free "Drive Confidently" Insurance Policy Review with Philip DeBerard
+Schedule Your Free "Drive Confidently" Policy Review with Philip DeBerard

-When an insurance agent offers “full coverage,” it primarily means your vehicle is protected – not necessarily your medical expenses.
-To ensure you and your loved ones are fully covered, call us at Philip DeBerard, Injury Attorney to book a FREE comprehensive car insurance review.
+When other agents offer “full coverage,” it primarily means your vehicle is protected – not necessarily your medical expenses.
+To ensure you and your loved ones are fully covered, call us at Philip DeBerard, Injury Attorney to book a FREE comprehensive car policy review.
 Understanding your policy now can save you from unexpected costs later.

-Understanding Insurance Agents When They Say “Full Coverage”
+Understanding Policy Agents When They Say “Full Coverage”

 What Does "Full Coverage" Actually Include?